Crithidia fasciculata: Role in research

 C. fasciculata is an example of a non-human infective trypanosomatid and is related to several human parasites, including Trypanosoma brucei (which causes African trypanosomiasis) and Leishmania spp. (which cause Leishmaniasis).
 C. fasciculata parasitizes several species of insects and has been widely used to test new therapeutic strategies against parasitic infections.
 C. fasciculata is often used as a model organism in research into trypanosomatid biology that may then be applied to understanding the biology of the human infective species.

 As is typical of the trypanosomatids, but unlike many other protists, C. fasciculata possess one mitochondrion.
 The mitochondrial DNA is found in a single structure, the kinetoplast, at the base of the single flagellum.
 As is common with parasitic species C. fasciculata requires a high nutrient content broth (including heme and folic acid) in which to grow under laboratory conditions.

 Purified kinetoplast DNA from C. fasciculata is sold by two biochemical companies, TopoGen and Inspiralis.
-The kinetoplast DNA is often used as a substrate to test the functionality of drugs or toxins targetting Topoisomerase II, a protein associated with cell division that can untangle DNA by passing strands through each other.
+The kinetoplast DNA is often used as a substrate to test the functionality of drugs or toxins targeting Topoisomerase II, a protein associated with cell division that can untangle DNA by passing strands through each other.
 Since kinetoplasts are normally too large to move through agar gel, the appearance of bands associated with minicircles during a gel electrophoresis assay indicate that Topoisomerase II has decatenated the kinetoplasts.
 This assay can be used to determine whether drugs or toxins that target Topoisomerase II are present.
 Kinetoplasts from C. fasciculata are also used in biophysical studies of kinetoplast DNA, and the network topology of kinetoplast DNA is primarily understood from experiments on C. fasciculata.